rajucreate/app-ideas/Projects/2-Intermediate/Calorie-Count-App.md

     """Describe the purpose and functionality of the Calorie Count App.""" return (
-        "The Calorie Count App allows users to create meals from ingredients " "and view total calories, proteins, and sugars."
+        "The Calorie Count App allows users to create meals from ingredients " "and view total calories, proteins, and sugars.   )
-    )